|What's The Globe

 get a bus number 6 or 6A, from the bus stop

-is a bus stop outside the ground, the bus then
+back there is a bus stop outside the ground, the

-which goes into town along the sea front and then
+bus then goes into town along the sea front and

 Remember if travelling by train then you can normally save on the cost of fares by booking in advance.
 Visit the thetrainline website to see how much you can save.